AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Problem: Suspicious user logins are difficult to identify due to the following reasons:

-• User behavior is difficult to analyze
+• User behavior is complex and variable

-• Companies have multiple sources of geographical locations and cloud users to track.
+• Companies have multiple sources of geographical locations and cloud users to track

 • Monitoring suspicious logins is manual and repetitive

-SOAR helps detect suspicious user logins through the following steps:
+How SOAR helps detect suspicious user logins:

 • Ingest behavioral anomaly: SOAR collects login data from external tools (e.g. SIEMs or authentication systems) to identify unusual login anomalies.